 Copyright 2010 JPMorgan Chase & Co.
 All rights reserved.
 J.P.
 Morgan is the marketing name for JPMorgan Chase & Co., and its subsidiaries and affiliates worldwide.
 J.P.
 Morgan Securities Inc. is a member of NYSE and SIPC.
 JPMorgan Chase Bank, National Association is a member of FDIC.
 J.P.
 Morgan Futures Inc. is a member of the NFA.
 J.P.
 Morgan Securities Ltd. and J.P.
 Morgan plc are authorized by the FSA and members of the LSE.
 J.P.
 Morgan Europe Limited is authorized by the FSA.
 J.P.
 Morgan Equities Limited is a member of the Johannesburg Securities Exchange and is regulated by the FSB.
 J.P.
-Morgan and its CE number is AAJ321.
+Morgan Securities (Asia Pacific) Limited is registered as an investment adviser with the Securities & Futures Commission in Hong Kong and its CE number is AAJ321.
 J.P.
 Morgan Securities Singapore Private Limited is a member of Singapore Exchange Securities Trading Limited and is regulated by the Monetary Authority of Singapore ("MAS").
 J.P.
-Morgan Securities Asia Private Limited is a licensed securities dealer.
+Morgan Securities Asia Private Limited is regulated by the MAS and the Financial Services Agency in Japan.
+J.P.
+Morgan Australia Limited (ABN 52 002 888 011) is a licensed securities dealer.

 The sub-fund is not sponsored, endorsed, sold or promoted by J.P.
 Morgan.
 J.P.
 Morgan makes no representation or warranty, express or implied, to the owners of the sub-fund or any member of the public regarding the advisability of investing in securities generally, or in the sub-fund particularly, or the ability of the Index to track general bond market performance.
 J.P.
 Morgan's only relationship to the Company is the licensing of the Index which is determined, composed and calculated by J.P.
 Morgan without regard to the Company or the sub-fund.
 J.P.
 Morgan has no obligation to take the needs of the Company or the owners of the sub-fund into consideration in determining, composing or calculating the index.
 J.P.
-Morgan is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the sub-fund to be issued or in the determination or calculation by which the sub-fund is to be converted into cash.
+Morgan is not responsible for and has not participated in the determination of the timing of, prices at, or quantities of the sub-fund to be issued or in the determination or calculation of the equation by which the sub-fund is to be converted into cash.
 J.P.
-Morgan has no obligation or calculation with the administration marketing or trading of the sub-fund.
+Morgan has no obligation or liability in consideration or liability in consideration. marketing or trading of the sub-fund.